-The LIFE fire safety research team has its origins from the University of Edinburgh, UK.
-Following a substantial infrastructure and development commitment at York University to establish a fire safety engineering research group, our team is predominately based in Toronto.
-Branches of our team are also based at University of Waterloo and Worcester Polytechnic Institute where we maintain active teaching and research collaborations.
+Our research group has its origins from the University of Edinburgh, UK.
+Following a substantial infrastructure and development commitment at York University by the federal and provincial governments to establish a fire safety engineering research group, our team is predominately based in Toronto.
+Our research team actively maintains student exchanges with University of Waterloo and Worcester Polytechnic Institute.

-The team lead is Dr. John Gales.
-Dr. Gales is Associate Editor of Fire and Materials (John Wiley) one of the world’s leading fire engineering journals, He is also an Associate Editor of the Canadian Journal of Civil Engineering (CJCE) a leading engineering journal in Canada.
-He is a registered professional engineer in Ontario, Canada.
+The team is led by professional engineer, Dr. John Gales.
+Dr. Gales is also Associate Editor of Fire and Materials (John Wiley) one of the world’s leading fire engineering journals, He is also an Associate Editor of the Canadian Journal of Civil Engineering (CJCE) a leading engineering journal in Canada.
 To date he has approximately 140 scientific contributions.
 He is one of four Task Group Chairs in the Fire Protection Committee of the American Society of Civil Engineers, the leading structural fire committee in the United States.
 As task group chair in 2018 he was responsible for significant portions of the ASCE Manual on Engineering Practice for Structural Fire Engineering.
 This document represents community consensus on performing fire engineering in the United States.
 He is also Chair of the committee on Fire Behaviour and Safety of Structures of the Canadian Society of Civil Engineers and was recent chair of ASTM’s 100 years of fire testing workshop which represents developments for international standardization.
-With emphasis on scholarly training for future fire engineers he leads a team that has been recipients of 46 major scholarships and awards in the last 4 years.
+With emphasis on scholarly training for future fire engineers he leads a team that has been recipients of 47 major scholarships and awards in the last 4 years.

 Our work is heavily focused on practical research which can be applied in consultancy.
-The majority of my partners are leading firms based in Toronto and Ottawa.
+The majority of my partners are leading firms based in Toronto.

 Teaching and Education

-For our team’s graduate degrees principally offered through York University’s Civil Engineering program, we emphasize the following fire engineering graduate courses either through VOD with our collaborators (Waterloo or WPI) or in class on site (York), students may be eligible upon successful completion of four courses for a Certificate in Fire Safety Engineering:
+For our team’s graduate degrees principally offered through York University’s Civil Engineering program, we emphasize the following fire engineering graduate courses either through VOD or in class on site (York):

 See Dr. Gales’ twitter @GalesFireSafety